lexibank/tlopo/out/vol1/chapter7.md

 </table>

 PEOc _&ast;paqurua_ is a compound formed from POc _&ast;paqu(s)_ 'bind, lash; construct by tying together' ([Ch.9, § 10](chapter9.md#s-10)) and _&ast;rua_ 'two'.
 While it is possible that Lau _foorua_ is borrowed from a Polynesian language, the details of form do not support this notion.
 Lau has the independent bases _foo_ 'bind' and _rua_ 'two'.
-[Haddon](../references.md#source-Haddon1937) ([1937](../references.md#source-Haddon1937) :77) reports Kinilaulau (Carteret Islands) _haulau_, _holua_ 'outrigger canoe ', but this term is probably borrowed from a Polynesian language believed to have been formerly spoken on the island or from nearby Takuu.
+[Haddon](../references.md#source-Haddon1937) ([1937](../references.md#source-Haddon1937): 77) reports Kinilaulau (Carteret Islands) _haulau_, _holua_ 'outrigger canoe ', but this term is probably borrowed from a Polynesian language believed to have been formerly spoken on the island or from nearby Takuu.

-[Friederici](../references.md#source-Friederici1928) ([1928](../references.md#source-Friederici1928):31) suggests that the double canoe of Oceania (or at least the type with smaller and finer-pointed port hull) originated from a canoe with a single outrigger, on the grounds that (a) in the double canoes of Polynesia and Fiji one of the two hulls is usually smaller, the smaller hull being called by the term for the outrigger float (e.g. hama in Tongan), and (b) the connecting poles between the hulls are also called by the word for the outrigger booms (kiato in Tongan).
-On the other hand, [Haddon and Hornell](../references.md#source-HaddonHornell1938) ([1938](../references.md#source-HaddonHornell1938) :43) argue that the most likely origin of the double canoe is from two dugouts lashed together or a short distance apart.
+[Friederici](../references.md#source-Friederici1928) ([1928](../references.md#source-Friederici1928):31) suggests that the double canoe of Oceania (or at least the type with smaller and finer-pointed port hull) originated from a canoe with a single outrigger, on the grounds that (a) in the double canoes of Polynesia and Fiji one of the two hulls is usually smaller, the smaller hull being called by the term for the outrigger float (e.g. _hama_ in Tongan), and (b) the connecting poles between the hulls are also called by the word for the outrigger booms (_kiato_ in Tongan).
+On the other hand, [Haddon and Hornell](../references.md#source-HaddonHornell1938) ([1938](../references.md#source-HaddonHornell1938): 43) argue that the most likely origin of the double canoe is from two dugouts lashed together or a short distance apart.
 They also note the possibility that the single outrigger canoe may ultimately be derived from the double canoe by reducing the port hull to form a float.
-As the smaller hull and the float and the connecting poles serve the same purpose in both types of vessels, the extension of terms seen in Tongan hama and hato is natural.
+As the smaller hull and the float and the connecting poles serve the same purpose in both types of vessels, the extension of terms seen in Tongan _hama_ and _hato_ is natural.
 On logical grounds alone it is hard to choose between these historical interpretations.
 And in this case the linguistic evidence is relatively unhelpful.

 <a id="p-183"></a>